levankhelo/sencor-kitchen-scale/README.md

 - Automatically discovers nearby Sencor scales (`sencorfood`) and creates sensors per device (rename them in Home Assistant UI as needed).
 - Configurable scan interval: set to `0` for continuous streaming, or any positive number of seconds to poll at that cadence (each poll opens a short BLE session and listens for weight notifications).
+- Repeated zero weights are suppressed for Home Assistant statistics (first zero logs once for debugging; subsequent zeros are ignored until a non-zero reading arrives).

 ### Install